 The Right Cleats for Your Game

 A lot goes into choosing the best cleat for your style of play.
 First, find out what your league allows as some prohibit metal spikes on the field.
 Next, match the design to your ability level – younger players and beginners may not want an aggressive metal spike.
 Also take into consideration the amount of ankle support you need, whether the shoe material breathes enough for you, and how much cushioning you want in a cleat.
-Here we’ll outline the different types of studs to help you pick the best type for maximizing your performance.
+Below are the primary types of baseball cleat types:

 Rubber Molded Cleats

 Used on: Dry grass & loose shale

 Designed for youth athletes and older beginners, these introductory style cleats utilize hard rubber studs molded into one complete piece.
 The less aggressive design reduces the chances of injury during slides as well as abrupt take-offs and stops.
 When getting used to wearing cleats, many beginners find less aggressive rubber cleats easier to transition into compared to sharp metal cleats.
 Rubber molded cleats still help you get a good grip on shale and grass when you need to take off running at full speed or come to a full stop.

 Used on: Lush grass, turf & groomed shale

 Harder than rubber but lighter than metal, cleats made with TPU offer their own unique advantages to your game.
 The hard-molded plastic sole and studs of these cleats are designed to give your feet the traction they need whether you’re sprinting to first, chasing down fly balls, pitching a no-hitter or crushing fastballs.
 Intermediate players and advanced athletes alike wear TPU cleats when they need a lightweight shoe that offers stability on shale and grass without the added challenge or weight some players find when playing in aggressive metal spikes.

 Used on: Well-groomed shale